miklevin/MikeLev.in/_posts/2025-04-18-ai-prompts-xml-tags.md

 ## o4-mini-high's MCP Integration Proposal

+> So this is me switching the prompt that's used with the context foo script
+> from the default which asks for a code analysis to option 1 that asks for a
+> recommended MCP integration plan.

     === Prompt Structure ===

     --- Manifest ---
       • Critical Pattern: to_xml(ft_object)
       • Critical Pattern: HTMLResponse(str(to_xml(rendered_item)))

     --- Pre-Prompt ---
     System Information:

     This codebase uses a hybrid approach with Nix for system dependencies and virtualenv for Python packages.
     I'm looking to enhance the Pipulate application by integrating the Model Context Protocol (MCP) to empower the local Ollama-powered LLM to execute actions directly rather than just generating text about them.

     Key Points:
       • The app uses local Ollama models via HTTP API calls in the chat_with_llm() function
       • The Pipulate class serves as a central coordinator for plugins and functionality
       • Plugins are discovered and registered dynamically, with two types: CRUD-based and workflow-based
       • FastHTML objects must be converted with to_xml() before returning responses

     --- Files Included ---
     • README.md
     • flake.nix
     • server.py
     • plugins/20_hello_workflow.py
     • training/hello_workflow.md
     • plugins/30_tasks.py
     • training/tasks.md
     • .cursorrules

     --- Post-Prompt ---

     --- Token Summary ---
     Total tokens: 50,310 tokens (≈$1.51 at GPT-4 rates)
     Maximum allowed: 2,087,152 tokens (≈$62.61 at GPT-4 rates)
     Remaining: 2,036,842 tokens (≈$61.11 at GPT-4 rates)

     === End Prompt Structure ===

 ---